LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 ========

 When using a filter (e.g. for a single object) to update the table with Update method 1 and the filter object process_id is not 0 then the filter will automatically revert to updating all records.
 Take care to pass valid filters before passing them into the procedure call.

+This procedure will not remove destroyed objects from the class table.
+Use spMFUpdateMFilestoMFSQL identify and remove destroyed object.

+Deleted objects in M-Files will automatically be removed from the class table unless @RetainDeletions is set to 1.

 Examples
 ========